DC generator is that curve which gives the relation between field current and the armature terminal voltage on open circuit.

-If we plot the generated voltage on the Y axis and field current on the X axis then the magnetization curve will be as shown in figure below.
+If we plot the generated voltage on the Y axis and field current on the X-axis then the magnetization curve will be as shown in the figure below.

-Magnetization curve of a DC generator has a great importance because it represents the saturation of the magnetic circuit.
-For this reason this curve is also called saturation curve.
+Magnetization curve of a DC generator has great importance because it represents the saturation of the magnetic circuit.
+For this reason, this curve is also called saturation curve.

 Magnetization curve of a DC generator does not start from zero initially.
 It starts from a value of generated voltage due to residual magnetism.